PTPN18

 Tyrosine-protein phosphatase non-receptor type 18 is an enzyme that in humans is encoded by the PTPN18 gene.

 The protein encoded by this gene is a member of the protein tyrosine phosphatase (PTP) family.
 PTPs are known to be signaling molecules that regulate a variety of cellular processes including cell growth, differentiation, mitotic cycle, and oncogenic transformation.
 This PTP contains a PEST motif, which often serves as a protein-protein interaction domain, and may be related to protein intracellular half-life.
 This gene was found to be expressed in brain, colon tissues, and several different tumor-derived cell lines.
+It has been shown that nuclear import of PTPN18 can suppress the formation of tumors during breast cancer.
 The biological function of this PTP has not yet been determined.

 Interactions

 PTPN18 has been shown to interact with PSTPIP1.